 Cases of women experiencing painful sex are on the rise with oxalates a possible culprit.

-Vulvodynia, a condition causing pain in and around the vagina, is linked to oxalates deposited in this delicate reproductive tissue.
-Oxalate crystals are very acidic and they cause irritation, burning, and stinging sensations for affected women with an accompanying feeling of rawness whenever they engage in sexual relations.
+Vulvodynia is a condition causing pain in and around the vagina.
+It is linked to oxalates deposited in this delicate reproductive tissue.
+Oxalate crystals are very acidic and they cause irritation, burning, and stinging sensations for affected women.
+An accompanying feeling of rawness is typically experienced during sexual relations.

 Oxalates Are Fungal in Origin